appserver-io/appserver/README.md

 # Message-Queue

 A Message-Queue provides the possiblity to process long running tasks in a encapsulated context.
-For example if you want to import a hole lot of products in your online shop, you can send a message to the Message-Queue which then will start the import process in background without preventing the calling process to continue.
+For example if you want to import a lot of products in your online shop, you can send a message to the Message-Queue which then will start the import process in background without preventing the calling process to continue.